 - Create a social media plan or posting strategy and stick to it.
 There is a ton of research on the internet that shows you the best times to post to each social platform.
+If you are targetting audiences outside your own country, you can also conduct your own regional research with a VPN to spoof or hide your IP.
 Additionally, you can analyze the reactions to your posts as well as the reach you get using analytics.
 You can even look at your posts on your Facebook page to see which times and which type of posts got you the most reach.
 (It will say, X number of people reached below each post.
 The time you posted that post will also be visible.)

 - When you find something that works, capitalize on that.

 - Host webinars.
 Get people to sign up for free things, then sell to them later.

 - Make sure your content aligns with your message.

 - Post unpopular content too.
 Taken from an article on Entrepreneur, “There are a few types of content that typically don’t get a lot of likes and shares, including testimonials, charity posts, press features and important blog posts.
 These are really important pieces of content when it comes to establishing your validity in the market, yet they aren’t the type of posts that typically get a lot of attention.
 Just because this type of content isn’t getting likes or shares doesn’t mean that you shouldn’t be posting it.
 It may not be popular, but it helps build a foundation for your company.”